 - Popping sensation or sound at the time of injury

-- Physical exam: You can expect your doctor to press around the ankle to determine which ligaments are damaged and where the pain occurs.
-The doctor may test your range of motion, but a stiff, swollen ankle usually doesn’t move much.
+- Physical exam: Your OSI doctor will press around the ankle to determine which ligaments are damaged and where the pain occurs.
+The doctor may also test your range of motion.

-- X-rays: Your doctor might order x-rays to rule out a broken bone in your ankle or foot, because a broken bone causes similar symptoms.
+- X-rays: Your OSI foot expert might order X-rays to rule out a broken bone in your ankle or foot, because a broken bone causes similar symptoms.
 If there is no broken bone, your sprain will be graded on a mild, moderate, or severe scale.

-- This is the “RICE” stage — rest, ice, compression, and elevation — you’ve probably heard about.
-You’ll also want to take non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen and naproxen to help control pain and swelling.
+- Non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen and naproxen to help control pain and swelling.

 - Maintenance exercises and a gradual return to activity

 An ankle sprain almost never requires surgery.
 However, if you experience months of chronic ankle instability or the sprain is severe enough, surgical options could be discussed.
-Ankle surgery options include:
+Ankle surgery options include arthroscopy or reconstruction depending on the severity of the injury.
+Your OSI orthopedic surgeon will discuss all surgical options so you can decide on what’s best for you.

 Recovery from an ankle sprain is typically no longer than 12 weeks, even for the most severe sprains.
-If surgery is required, a cast or boot might be used to immobilize and protect your ankle.
-Rehab and physical therapy is essential to help you regain strength and range of motion so you can return to normal activities.
+If surgery is required, your OSI orthopedic surgeon may place a cast or boot on your foot to immobilize and protect your ankle.
+Rehab and physical therapy, which you can get right at OSI, is essential to help you regain strength and range of motion so you can return to normal activities.